An intro to different Privacy Frameworks

 Companies collect personal data and sell it to third parties.
 So, users can withdraw their consent from the user agreement and opt out of the company-stored data not being used for selling and other issues as it can hamper their security.
 You have the right to opt out of such a situation without much struggle.

-Once a violation is observed, the organization gets 30 days to comply with CCPA.
+Once a violation is observed, the organization has 30 days to comply with CCPA.
 If they fail to comply within the stipulated time, a civil penalty of up to $2500 per violation or $7500 for each intentional violation will be levied.

 4. Singapore PDPA (The Personal Data Protection Act)

-The Personal Data Protection Act (PDPA) sets standards for protection of personal data in Singapore.
+The Personal Data Protection Act (PDPA) sets standards for the protection of personal data in Singapore.
 It comprises many requirements governing the collection, use, disclosure, and care of personal data in Singapore.

 The purpose of this act is to govern the collection, use, and disclosure of personal data by organizations in such a way that both the right of individuals to protect their data and the need of the organizations to collect, use, and disclose personal data is maintained.